RhuanPietro/DELL-INSPIRON-5547-HACKINTOSH-BIG-SUR/README.md

 ## Generate a new Smbios

-Open OPENCORE CONFIGURATOR open platformInfo open and generate a new SMBIOS
+Open OPENCORE CONFIGURATOR open platformInfo and generate a new SMBIOS